French cruiser Jeanne d'Arc (1930)

 Jeanne d'Arc (/fr/) was a training cruiser built for the Marine Nationale (French Navy) during the late 1920s.
 She was designed both as a school ship and a fully capable warship.
-She saw service through the Second World War, escaping to Halifax after the fall of France and eventually joining the Free French forces before the end of the war.
+She saw service through the Second World War, escaping to Halifax after the fall of France and eventually joining the Allies forces before the end of the war.
 Post war, the cruiser resumed her duties as a training ship, being retired in 1964.

 Design and description

 Jeanne d'Arc was designed specifically to serve as a cadet training ship.
 The ship had an overall length of 170 m, a beam of 17.5 m, and a draft of 5.7 m.
 She displaced 6496 LT at standard load and 8928 t at deep load.
 The hull was divided by 16 bulkheads into 17 watertight compartments.
 Her crew consisted of 482 and 156 officer cadets.

 Service history

 In 1931, Jeanne d'Arc departed for her first cruise under Capitaine de vaisseau André Marquis.
 As a prestige ship, she toured countries of South America where France wanted to increase her influence.
 The cruiser visited some of the Black Sea states in 1932.

 A log of the ship and the nautical calculation notebook from 1937 can both be found at the "Mircea cel Batran" Naval Academy Museum in Constanța, Romania.
 During that time, the ship undertook a training voyage around the Earth, and the lieutenant kept a very rich log, illustrated with photographs.